Abdul9010150809/SCT_WD_2/README.md

-# ⏱️ Stopwatch Web Application
+# Task 2 :- ⏱️ Stopwatch Web Application

 Welcome to the Stopwatch Web Application!
 This advanced-level, interactive stopwatch is built using HTML, CSS, and JavaScript—completely on the frontend with no backend or database involved.
 Developed as part of the Skill Craft Internship, this app offers lap tracking, CSV export, theme toggling, and persistent session features.